Liziloo/jeeves-prompts/overlays/project-wide-checklist-rebase.prompt.md

 The assistant must produce **one consolidated project-wide checklist** that:

 - Includes all remaining work required to complete the project
+- Incorporates any newly declared constraints or priorities by restructuring incomplete/future items as permitted under the Rebase Authorization Rule

 - Explicitly marks each item as one of:
   - Completed (reference-only)
   - Blocked (blocking dependency noted)